AndrejIlic05/Vege-Shop/README.md

 - **HTML**: For the structure and content of the web pages.
 - **CSS**: For styling the application, including layout, colors, and fonts.
 - **JavaScript**: For dynamic functionality such as adding items to the cart, updating the total cost, and removing items from the cart.

+## 📧 Contact
+For any questions or feedback, feel free to reach out:

+Email: ilicandrej2005@gmail.com
+GitHub: AndrejIlic05